philsturgeon/phil.bike/src/content/touring-tubeless.md

 ## High and Dry

 When temperatures get into the mid 30C's (95F-ish), sealant can start to dry in a matter of days instead of weeks.
-I've seen some old forums recommending adding coolant to your sealant, or a 50/50 mixture of water and coolant.
+I've seen some forum posts that recommend adding coolant to your sealant, or a 50/50 mixture of water and coolant.
 I've not tried this yet, but I am going to need to.
 It's hot as balls down in the Balkans and I'm out of spare sealant.

 ## Kit